Close Modal×

 • Mortgage brokers: A mortgage broker is not a lender.
 However, the mortgage broker’s job is to find quality primary lending sources on behalf of customers looking to buy or refinance.
 Mortgage brokers have direct access to lenders in the primary mortgage market.
 They can be incredibly beneficial to borrowers looking for the right mortgage based on their credit history and desired loan terms.

 • Online lending tools: Numerous online financial institutions offer borrowers the opportunity to secure home loans, often with lower fees and interest rates than more traditional lending institutions.
 However, not all online lenders are more affordable.
-Therefore, it is important for homebuyers to way all of their available options and consider various lending options.
+Therefore, it is important for homebuyers to weight all of their available options and consider various lending options.

 What is the secondary mortgage market?